 - a) Providing air surveillance over illegal activities connected to organized crime and terrorist activities, operating the available assets.
-Portugal also participates regularly in the European Union (Frontex Agency) initiative regarding the control of its external southern borders, as well as the participation in NATO's counter-terrorism operation "Active Endeavour". - b) Defensive measures against the mischievous use of civilian aircraft to perpetrate terrorist attacks (Renegade).
-The Air Force maintains a 24/7 air surveillance command and control system, including a Quick Reaction Alert of fighter aircraft. - c) Ensure the airspace security over National and International High Visibility Events, as required.
+Portugal also participates regularly in the European Union (Frontex Agency) initiative regarding the control of its external southern borders, as well as the participation in NATO's counter-terrorism operation "Sea Guardian" (ex-Active Endeavour). - b) Defensive measures against the mischievous use of civilian aircraft to perpetrate terrorist attacks (Renegade).
+The Air Force maintains a 24/7 air surveillance command and control system, including a Quick Reaction Alert (QRA) of fighter aircrafts. - c) Ensure the airspace security over National and International High Visibility Events, such as the participation of the 2 frigates in NATO Operation SEA GUARDIAN and in the compliance of the Assurance Measures.

 The National Republican Guard (GNR), which is a military security force, helps fighting terrorism by enforcing several rules.
-The organism in charge of this mission is an Infantry Regiment Special Unit, the Special Operations Company.
+The organism in charge of this mission is an Infantry Regiment Special Unit, the Special Operations Intervention Group.